 Can you bring us a signal from a distant zone?
-ClimateCultures offers Members a new challenge: to create a small artistic expression of the more-than-human in the form of new signal for humanity.
+ClimateCultures editor Mark Goldthorpe set a challenge for Members: “Create a small artistic expression of the more-than-human in the form of new signal for humanity.
 Is it a message — whether meant for our own species or for another kind entirely but which we overhear by chance; an artefact of some other consciousness; or an abstraction of the material world?
 Something in any case that brings some meaning for us to discover here and now, as we begin to address the Anthropocene in all its noise.
-Signals from the edge.
+Signals from the edge.”

 A small piece of sense — common or alien — amidst the confusion of human being: signals from the edge.

-Whatever signal you create – whether it’s an image, a short text, a sound, a storyboard, a dream sequence, a combination of any of these or something other – it will be something we’re likely to miss if you don’t draw our attention to it.
-A strong signal, or a noisy one caught up in its own background?
+Whatever signal you create — whether it’s an image, a short text, a sound, a storyboard, a dream sequence, a combination of any of these or something other — it will be something we’re likely to miss if you don’t draw our attention to it.
+Is it a strong signal, or a weak one caught up in its own background noise?
 You might also want to play with the idea of the background noise in some way, or omit it entirely and offer us just the signal, filtered.

 What edge is your signal representing?
 It might be: a place; a boundary; a transition; an experience; a capability; a sensory range; a technology; a consciousness; a category; an uncertainty; an unknowing.

 This is deliberately broad, even vague, to offer you as much room as possible for interpretation.
 The choice is yours.
 The key things are:

 - Offer a short creative piece (maybe 500 – 1,000 words, or one to five images, or up to three minutes of audio or video).